Reducing your exposure to lead in tap water

 Replace lead service lines

-If your portion of the service line is lead, replace it.
+• If your portion of the service line is lead or galvanized pipe, replace it.

 Replace all lead plumbing components

-Homes and businesses without lead service lines could still have other plumbing fixtures that contain lead, such as lead piping, brass or chrome-plated brass faucets, galvanized iron pipes or other plumbing soldered with lead.
+• Homes and businesses without lead service lines could still have other plumbing components that contain lead, such as lead piping, brass or chrome-plated brass faucets, galvanized pipes or lead solder.

 Use a water filter